What is a Level 3 Food Hygiene Course?

 Each year in the UK, an estimated 2.4 million people suffer from foodborne illnesses, with poor food safety management and inadequate supervision being significant factors in many outbreaks.
 Based on data from the Food Standards Agency and local authority enforcement reports.

-How long does a food hygiene certificate in level 3 last?
+How long does a level 3 food hygiene certificate last?

 Train staff, oversee hygiene and manage audits